copier-org/copier/docs/generating.md

 [PEP 440](https://peps.python.org/pep-0440/), regardless of whether the template is from a URL or a local clone of a Git repository.

+### Copying dirty changes

-The exception to this is if you use a local clone of a template repository that has had any modifications made, in this case Copier will use this modified working copy of the template to aid development of new template features.
+If you use a local clone of a template repository that has had any uncommitted modifications made, Copier will use this modified working copy of the template to aid development of new template features.

 If you would like to override the version of template being installed, the [`--vcs-ref`](../configuring/#vcs_ref) argument can be used to specify a branch, tag or